 As cannabis cultivators know, climate control in a grow is a top priority.
-And an important aspect of controlling humidity is understanding filtration and ducting.
+Also important is filtration in a cannabis grow as well as proper ducting.
 If not handled properly, both can create common issues for anyone using commercial dehumidifiers.
 And each can cause a drop in performance, causing costly fluctuations in relative humidity.

 Here’s the deal.
 Filters get dirty.
 That’s not a bad thing.
 It means they’re doing their job.
-They’re a critical part of dehumidification, responsible for removing airborne dirt and particulate, mold spores and pathogens that might otherwise find their way onto plants.
+They’re a critical part of dehumidification.
+Filters are responsible for removing airborne dirt and particulate, mold spores and pathogens that might otherwise find their way onto plants.

-That matters because without changing something, your dehumidifier won’t deliver the results you need, and performance will dip and drop off—meaning optimum growing conditions won’t be maintained.
+That matters because without changing something, your dehumidifier won’t deliver the results you need.
+Performance will dip and drop off—meaning optimum growing conditions won’t be maintained.
 So, the verdict?
 Don’t forget to change your filter!

 As a rule of thumb, it’s standard to change filters with every “turn of the room” or after each harvest, using the factory-recommended filter rating.
 Quest uses MERV 11 to MERV 13 most often.